YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 <br/>I've always known there were other keyboards layouts alternatives.
 <br/>I even knew that the 2nd most popular alternative to QWERTY was [Dvorak][Dvorak].
 <br/><br/>However, I just never found a good excuse to try to learn a Dvorak.
-Learning Dvorak seemed like the only valid alternative but it seemed an impossible endeavour.
+Learning Dvorak seemed like the only valid alternative but it seemed an impossible endeavor.
 The learning curve appeared too steep.
 <br/>How could I do that without sacrificing my productivity for months?

 In order to go for Dvorak, I had to have a very good incentive that will persuade me.